 Early Origins of the Bileslay family

 The surname Bileslay was first found in Lancashire at Chapel-End Billinge, a township and chapelry, in the parish and union of Wigan, hundred of West Derby.
 "Billinge anciently gave name to a family the chief line of which terminated about the reign of Edward I., in a female heir, who married into the Heyton family."

 Early History of the Bileslay family

 This web page shows only a small excerpt of our Bileslay research.
-Another 115 words (8 lines of text) covering the years 1273, 1600, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Bileslay History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1273, 1481, 1600, 1680, 1687, 1746, 1758, 1800 and 1806 are included under the topic Early Bileslay History in all our PDF Extended History products and printed products wherever possible.

 Bileslay Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Bileslay has appeared include Billings, Billins, Billinge, Billing, Biling and others.

 Early Notables of the Bileslay family

 Another 44 words (3 lines of text) are included under the topic Early Bileslay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bileslay family to the New World and Oceana
+Migration of the Bileslay family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Bileslay arrived in North America very early: Roger Billings who settled in Dorchester Massachusetts and was made a freeman of the town in 1643.
 He married Mary and had seven children from whom many of the present North American Billings are descended.
 Enoch Billings settled in Barbados in 1663.